Purple-Pyjamas/DSA-CAPSTONE-PROJECT/palmoria-group-hr-analysis/README.md

 ### Step 3: Exploratory Data Analysis (EDA)

-- Showed minimum salary of 28k using card on dashboard
+- Showed the total number of employees, average salary, and minimum salary using cards on dashboard
--
+- Analysed the gender distribution across departments using tables on the dashboard
+- Tramsformed data in power query - promoted headers, pivotted columns, changed data types, filtered rows, replaced rows
+- Used DAX functions and measured columns to analyse and identify gender disparities in pay, ratings, and representation

 ### Step 4: Created calculated columns